gap-packages/RepnDecomp/paper.md

 the matrix coefficients are cyclotomic numbers - complex numbers in the $\mathbb{Q}$-vector space spanned by all powers of all roots of unity.
-Our methods are not specific to cyclotomic numbers, but the GAP algebra system only has facilities to compute with cyclotomics and not general complex numbers.
+Our methods are not specific to cyclotomic numbers, but the GAP system only has facilities to compute with cyclotomics and not general complex numbers.

 This package has been applied to improve the block diagonalisation of matrices involved in a semidefinite program for computing bounds on